goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 I mentioned it here to keep you aware of these ideas, we will discuss in depth about them later on.
 But for now a simple deifition is enough.

-2d parallism -> When you use two of the techniques described above togehter3d 3d parallism -> following the above definition when you use 3 of the above described techniques together it's called 3d parallism
+* 2d parallism -> When you use two of the techniques described above together.
+* 3d parallism -> following the above definition when you use 3 of the above described techniques together it's called 3d parallism.

 There is also ZeRO but we will talk about it when we get to that section.